ItamarDayan/Beacon_calculus_applications/README.md

 # Beacon_calculus_applications

+*main.py is a python3 script that currently has 3 options:

+1.manual_SSP:
-*runSSP is a python3 script that gets a set of numbers and number of agents from the user, and then generates a bcs script that simulates a parallel computing device for solving this SSP.
+Gets a set of numbers and number of agents from the user, and then generates a bcs script that simulates a parallel computing device for solving this SSP.
 The simulation results are plotted in a bar diagram.

+2.SSP on first n prime numbers
+Calculates SSP on first n prime numbers

+3.Solve the Exact Cover problem

-to use "runSSP" application, place it in the main bcs folder and run it using python3
+to use "main.py" application, place it in the main bcs folder and run it using python3